 d. is removed from the Office by the High Court as a sentence for an offence; or

 (5) It shall be lawful for the Attorney General, with due discretion, to appoint any person or persons to be their deputy or deputies, and in that capacity to exercise during their pleasure such powers, authorities and functions as they deem it necessary or expedient to delegate to them, subject to any limitations expressed by law; but the appointment of such a deputy or deputies shall not affect the exercise by the principal holder of any power, function or authority.

 (6) The Senate shall have power to remove from office any appointed deputies of the Attorney General by a resolution to such effect achieving majority support.

 Qualifications of the Attorney General

-(7) The Attorney General may not hold: the Office of the Chief of State; the Office of First Minister; or any position in the Judiciary.
+(7) The Attorney General may not hold: the Office of the President; or any position in the Judiciary.